MSurfer20/Modified-XV-6/README.md

 * Note that after running `set_priority()` in PBS, the values of rtime and wtime may become weird, since they are supposed to be reset when `set_priority()` is run.
 To avoid this, I changed to use a differnt variable `pbs_rtime` so that the benchmarks dont get disturbed for PBS.
 ### Bonus
 * For the bonus, I modified the clock interrupt to print the output of procdump after each tick.
-* Now, I piped the output of the make command into the tee commmand in order to store the procdump info into the file.
+* Now, I piped the output of the make command into the `tee` commmand in order to store the procdump info into the file.
-* Now, I parsed this raw data using python(code in `Graphs/graph_plot.py`), and plotted it using myplotlib.
+* Now, I parsed this raw data using python as well as manually cleaned it, and plotted it using myplotlib(code in `Graphs/graph_plot.py`).

 ## Answer to Specification 2 MLFQ question
 This scheduler algorithm can be exploited by a process by doing redundant I/O just before its allotted timeslice(equal to 2^(queue_no) ticks) gets over.
 Now, when it is goes out of the queueuing system and comes back, its run time for that queue would again be set to 0 when it is pushed to the back of the queue.
 Thus, it can forever continue to remain in a high priority queue, and this is achieved by spoofing the CPU into thinking that it is an I/O bound or interactive process that needs higher priority, while in reality it could be a CPU bound process.
 Thus, despite not being I/O bound process, it can continue getting more priority and remain in a high priority queue.